SDWebImage/SDWebImage/README.md

 From 5.18.0, SDWebImage can be compiled for visionOS platform.
 However, it's still in beta and may contains issues unlike the stable iOS UIKit support.
 Welcome to have a try and [report issue](https://github.com/SDWebImage/SDWebImage/issues).

 To build on visionOS, currently we only support the standard Xcode integration.

-Which means, open that `SDWebImage.xcodeproj` (Xcode 15+), then choose the target to build as library, framework or XCFramework (supports static and dynamic), and integrate to your visionOS App.
+See `Installation with Swift Package Manager` and `Manual Installation Guide` below.

-Once the visionOS toolchain is stable, we will add the package manager support later (include CocoaPods and SwiftPM).
+Once the visionOS toolchain is stable, we will add the other package manager support later (include CocoaPods).

 ## Supported Image Formats